Boro Bhalo Lok Chhilo

 Boro Bhalo Lok Chhilo (বড় ভালো লোক ছিল; English: He Was a Good Man) is a 1982 Dhallywood drama film directed by famous journalist and director Mohammad Mohiuddin.
 This film received National Film Awards in six categories.

 Plot

 Yasin is a well-educated son of a Pir of a village.
 Suddenly his father dies in a truck accident.
 Yasin returns to his village and searches for the truck driver to avenge his father's death.
 Since he is the son of the Pir, people of the village respect him and find something spiritual in him.
 He ignores it and starts staying in the home of one of his father's friends.
 Sometimes he talks with his father through his spiritual ability.

 Pori Banu is the daughter of his father's friend and in a relationship with truck driver, Lokman.
 Yasin and Pori Banu become good friends.
 Meanwhile, he realizes his spiritual ability and starts accomplishing tasks quickly and easily.
-But when he starts falling love with Pori, the power starts diminishes.
-Now, he tries to get the power back.
+But when he starts falling in love with Pori, the power starts diminishing and he tries to get it back.